nobodhi/javascript_coding_exercise/README.md

 ### Check Permutation

-(Exercise 1.2) write a function/module that checks if two strings are permutations of each other.
+(1.2) Write a function/module that checks if two strings are permutations of each other.

 #### Solution